rewanthtammana/container-and-kubernetes-security-workshop/README.md

 docker-compose up

 ### hostPid

-You will have able to access processes running on the host machine.
+You will have able to access processes running on the same PID namespace.
 So, you will get access to lots of privileged information.

 ### hostIpc